-4 He + 12 C \rightarrow 16 O.
+4 He + 12 C → 16 O (1.12)

-When helium is exhausted in the core, the history to some extent repeats itself: gravity again gets the upper hand, and the core, which now consists mainly of carbon and oxygen, contracts and heats up, surrounded by a helium-burning shell and, further out, possibly still a hydrogen-burning shell.
+The result of this is to revert the previous evolution: the core expands somewhat, the outer layers contract and heat up, and the star settles down on the helium burning main sequence, while still maintaining a hydrogen-burning shell.
+When helium is exhausted in the core, the history to some extent repeats itself: gravity again gets the upper hand, and the core, which now consists mainly of carbon and oxygen, contracts and heats up, surrounded by a heliumburning shell and, further out, possibly still a hydrogen-burning shell.
 The subsequent evolution depends crucially on the mass of the star.